Default S3 method

 A

-string naming the multiple comparison correction method (default:"bonferroni"
+characterstring naming the multiple comparison correction method (default:"bonferroni").
+Supports all stats::p.adjust methods:"holm","hochberg","hommel","bonferroni","BH","BY","fdr","none".

 Value

-object, which is a data.frame
+A tna_sequence_comparison object, which is a data.frame with

 columns giving the names of the pattern, pattern frequencies, pattern